-The business documents your firm uses will depend on the industry you’re in, but there are some common documents that are used by companies regardless of sector:
+The business documents your firm uses will depend on the industry you’re in, but there are some common documents that are used by companies regardless of the sector:

 - Business plans and strategies.
 These are among your most commercially sensitive documents; your business plan and strategic goals give the framework for your organisation’s growth and development plans.

 - Accounting documents.
-Again, these are highly confidential business documents, providing an instant insight into the health of your business.
+Again, these are highly confidential business documents, providing instant insight into the health of your business.
 They need to be kept for a certain length of time for tax and reporting reasons; secure storage is a must.

 - Operational and organisational documents.
 This category covers things like minutes from board and other leadership meetings; business continuity or disaster recovery plans; your annual report and accounts, and any other reporting required by legislation or industry regulations.

 - Customer documents.
 If your company sells products or services, you will have documentation relating to customer service, such as contracts and service agreements.